 Academic-based Scholarships Only

-The College of Engineering and Engineering departments no longer have separate scholarship applications.
-All COE and departmental scholarships are available to students by filing the College of Engineering Scholarship Application.
-To maximize your potential results from this application simply enter the required information and a Personal Statement by the February 15, 2013 deadline.
+All College of Engineering and departmental scholarships can be applied for by filing the Ohio State Special Scholarships Application.
+To maximize your potential results from this application simply enter the required information and required Personal Statement by the February 1, 2019 deadline.
 You will receive confirmation once your application is submitted.
-Your information will be compared to eligibility criteria for all scholarship accounts, so you do not need to apply for individual scholarships.
-The Engineering Scholarship Committee will make selections and notify recipients during spring and summer semesters.
+Your information will be matched to eligibility criteria for all scholarship accounts.
+The Engineering Scholarship Committee will make selections and notify recipients.

-For engineering majors and pre-majors, the most important part of the application is the Personal Statement section.
 You should use the Personal Statement to tell us about your specific interests, experiences and goals as they relate to your current engineering studies and future engineering career.
 For example, your interests could be as general as manufacturing or consulting.
 An ECE major might be interested in power distribution or circuits.
 If there is a specific company that you are interested in, be sure to mention that.
 Discussion of classes and internship/co-op experience is also appropriate.
 While most of the statement should focus on engineering, it is also appropriate to discuss your financial situation.
-And if you answered yes to any of the application questions, please include a paragraph in your Personal Statement to provide details.
+And if you answered yes to any of the application questions, please include a paragraph, plan to provide details in your Personal Statement.

-Virtually all of our scholarship accounts are awarded based on academic performance here at OSU.
-Some of our accounts have additional criteria such as financial need, campus leadership, service activities or county of residence – but academics is the primary focus.
+Engineering accounts may have additional criteria such as financial need, campus leadership, service activities or county of residence – but academics is the primary focus.

 Merit and Need-based Aid

-To be considered for College of Engineering merit and need-based scholarships, you must file the Free Application for Federal Student Aid (FAFSA) with the federal processors by February 15.
-It is important to apply by the Feb 15 deadline, even if it means estimating the income information reported on your FAFSA.
-Ohio State’s Office of Student Financial Aid is recommending that all students file the FAFSA on-line.
+To be considered for College of Engineering merit and need-based scholarships, you must file both the Ohio State Special Scholarships Application and the Free Application for Federal Student Aid (FAFSA) with the federal processors by February 1.
+Ohio State’s Office of Student Financial Aid is recommending that all students file the FAFSA online.

 Study Abroad Scholarships

 The College of Engineering has scholarship funds earmarked for students who participate in study abroad or international service-learning programs.
-Students who are participating in Engineering sponsored programs (Honduras, Haiti Solar, India and South Africa) do not need to apply for funding.
+Students who are participating in engineering-sponsored programs (e.g. Honduras, Ghana, Haiti Solar, India and South Africa) do not need to apply for funding.
 Those students will automatically be screened for possible scholarship support.
-Students participating in programs not on the Engineering sponsored list should contact College of Engineering Scholarship Manager, Dave Donley (email@example.com).
 Due to budget constraints these scholarships are limited to students with demonstrated financial need and range from $500 to $1,500.